-When ordering their glasses our customer love to spend time looking at our extensive range of frames to ensure they find the one that is just right for them.
+When choosing their glasses our customers love to spend time looking at our extensive range of frames to ensure they find the one that is just right for them.
 However, there is also a variety of lenses to fit in those frames.
-Our aim when people are buying their glasses is to ensure they are fitted with the best lenses possible.
+Our aim when people are ordering their glasses is to ensure they are fitted with the best lenses that meet their requirements.

 Our range of lenses

 These have very sophisticated, computer-designed surfaces.
 This means they are thinner, lighter and flatter than ever.
 Lightweight high-index plastics make them thinner even for those with a medium prescription.
 The difference will be very noticeable particularly for those wearing one of our larger frames.

 Photochromic lenses darken very quickly in the sunlight and lighten quickly once you're back indoors.
 They provide very much an ordinary pair of glasses with ‘clear’ lenses and prescription sunglasses all in the same frame.
 These are made from optical plastic so they are very lightweight and very comfortable to wear.